How to Prevent Mice from Entering Your Idaho Home

 Prevent Mice by Reducing Food Sources

 Mice thrive wherever food is accessible.
-Keeping food stored securely and reducing crumbs dramatically lowers indoor attraction levels.
+Keeping food stored securely and reducing crumbs lowers indoor attraction levels dramatically.

 - Wipe counters after preparing or serving food

-- Rinse containers before placing them in the trash
+- Rinse containers before putting them in the trash

-- Store food in sealed containers with tight lids
+- Store pantry foods in sealed containers with tight lids

-Leftovers should be placed in sealed containers as soon as possible.
-Bags or open boxes make it easier for rodents to chew through and access food.
+Leftovers should go into sealed containers as soon as possible.
+Thin bags and cardboard boxes are easy for rodents to chew through if they find them.

 Pet Food Can Attract Mice Quickly

-Pet food is one of the most common reasons mice remain active inside Idaho homes.
-It offers an easy, dependable food source.
+Pet food is one of the most common reasons mice remain active inside Treasure Valley homes.
+It’s a dependable food source and it’s often left out overnight—exactly when mice forage most.

 To reduce attractants:

-- Feed pets only what they will eat in one sitting
+- Feed pets only what they’ll eat in one sitting

 - Avoid leaving full bowls out overnight